yoyurec/logseq-awesome-links/README.md

 ### ✨ Page icons

 Enable feature to show Logseq page (or aliased page) icon for internal links in content.
-In addition you can config icon inheriting from related page proprty, to avoid manual setting `icon::` for common pages.
+In addition you can config icon inheriting from page property referenced page, to avoid manual setting `icon::` for common pages.
 For ex.:
 * create "Projects" page, set `icon::` for it
 * create "Some project" page, set `page-type:: [[Projects]]`
 * set in plugin settings "Inherit icon from..." `page-type`
 * ...and all pages with `page-type:: [[Projects]]` will have inherited "Projects" page icon!

+Inherited icons also will be shown on current page title, current tab (if "Tabs" plugin installed) and sidebar.

 ![](https://github.com/yoyurec/logseq-awesome-links/raw/main/screenshots/page-icons.png)

 ### ✨ Custom page icons

-3600+ icons combined from popular sets (Font Awesome, Material Design, Seti-UI, etc...)!
+3600+ icons combined from popular sets (Font Awesome, Material Design, SetiUI, etc...)!
 Native Logseq props `icon::` extended with Nerd icons font:
 * Search in collection ([Icons Cheat Sheet](https://www.nerdfonts.com/cheat-sheet)),
 * select